zbalkan/ClipboardMonitor/README.md

 In case of interruption, such as running `taskkill` command or killing the process using Task Manager, user will get a BSOD `CRITICAL_PROCESS_DIED`.

 ## Development
-ClipboardMonitor is built with .NET 6 and WPF.
+ClipboardMonitor is built with .NET 4.8.1 and WPF.
 Therefore, you need Visual Studio with .NET Desktop Development features for development.

+## Thanks
+Thanks Meziantou for [AMSI usage in .NET article](https://www.meziantou.net/using-windows-antimalware-scan-interface-in-dotnet.htm).
+Also, thanks to the Eric Lawrence for his ClipShield project and the [great article](https://textslashplain.com/2024/06/04/attack-techniques-trojaned-clipboard/) explaining it.